DeVinci-FabLab/MyFab-Home/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Report a bug to help us improve the platform
+about: Report a bug to help us improve the project
 title: ''
 labels: 'bug'
 assignees: ''